 And just FYI... no chemical or sealer makes the countertop smooth or shiny.
 The "polish" comes from intense friction and abrasion on big machines at the factory.

-Your installer is ignorant.
 A granite sealer will ONLY slow down the rate of absorption to help prevent staining.
+For some reason

-For some reason many stone salespeople and clueless installers think applying a granite sealer solves nearly any problem you may encounter.
+many stone salespeople and installers are misinformed and think applying a granite sealer solves nearly any problem you may encounter.

-Whats worse is that he doesn't even know how to properly apply a sealer.
+is that he doesn't seem to know how to properly apply a sealer.
 You don't leave it on for hours.
 In fact, a granite sealer should not be left on the surface for more than 10 minutes in most cases and then wiped completely dry.

 Thus, in addition to the existing issues you probably now have granite sealer stuck to the countertop surface... it should only be below

-Most likely what has occurred is you picked out a color via the sample and then the installer purchased a cheap low-grade version of that granite variety.
+is that you picked out a color via the sample and then the installer purchased a cheap low-grade version of that granite variety.

-There could be something on the surface... what that may be I have no clue.
+Something could be on the surface... what that may be I have no clue.
 A resin is often legitimately used to fill voids, etc., but it is applied prior to polishing and absorbs into the pores... does not sit on the surface.